Rick Perry Becomes Latest Cabinet Member To Receive Subpoena From House Democrats

 “Not a lot of people know this but, I didn’t even want to make the call,” Trump reportedly said on the call.
 “The only reason I made the call was because Rick asked me to.
 Something about an LNG [liquified natural gas] plan.”

-Trump has repeatedly and firmly denied any wrongdoing in his July 25 talk with Zelenksy.
+Trump has repeatedly and firmly denied any wrongdoing in his July 25 talk with Zelensky.